aarontburn/nexus-site/public/docs/Getting Started/1 - Introduction.md

 ## What is Nexus?
-**Nexus** is an cross-platform application environment and loader.
+**Nexus** is a cross-platform application environment and loader.
 Developers can create applications, or **modules**, that can be loaded into the Nexus environment, keeping everything in one place.

 Think of **Nexus** as a customizable toolbox — one app that can do anything that you (or the community) build into it.